tinkumahato17/Devices/README.md

 # Devices
-This is the amdroid application to knowing the input, output devices of computer &amp; Networking devices, Using Java.
+This is the android application is use to knowing the input, output devices of computer &amp; Networking devices, Using Java.